wp-plugins/wp-app-studio/readme.txt

 App Signature = Design of your plugin exported to a flat file having .wpas extension <br>
 ProDev = Commercial tier for plugin development with full functionality.<br>
 FreeDev = Free tier for plugin development with limited functionality.<br>

+Use FreeDev API access and see how WP App Studio can quicken WordPress Development.

 For more info go to [FAQ page] (https://emdplugins.com/frequently-asked-questions-wpas-faq/)